arthurOmanko/HSSSSforVR/README.md

 Settings can be changed in the file *UserData/modprefs.ini*, of which HSSSSforVR setting tag is added the first time you start the game.
 Tag      | Default | Effect |
 ----     | ------  | ------ |
 `<NormalBlurIterationAlwaysSetAt0>` | 1 | In order to avoid decreased FPS,  [Normal Blur Iterations] value of HSSSS on VR is set at 0 whenever game starting, scene loading.
+[0 = not set, 1 = set at 0]
-`<backDirectionalLightAlphaAlwaysSetAt0>` | 1 | In order to improve looks of charas, alpha value of backlight is set at 0 always on VR.
+`<backDirectionalLightAlphaAlwaysSetAt0>` | 1 | In order to improve looks of charas, alpha value of default directional backlight (attached at VRCamera) is set at 0 always on VR.
+[0 = not set, 1 = set at 0]